 Distribution is categorized as “Even” if it is symmetrical in over 50% of the stone or “Uneven” if it is less than 50% symmetrical.

-You can see on the two stones on the right that there are very distinct areas of light and dark color.
+You can see on the two stones below that there are very distinct areas of light and dark color.
 Both of these diamonds have ‘uneven’ color distribution.

 Color distribution is assessed as part of each yellow diamond’s independent grading and is included on the Grading Report.

 A more even distribution of color is desirable, and the cost for diamonds graded uneven is considerably lower than for an even color spread.

 Which yellow color should you choose?